zeek/zeek/scripts/policy/frameworks/packet-filter/shunt.zeek.rst

 :zeek:id:`PacketFilter::force_unshunt_host_pair`: :zeek:type:`function`    Performs the same function as the :zeek:id:`PacketFilter::unshunt_host_pair`
                                                                            function, but it forces an immediate filter update.
 :zeek:id:`PacketFilter::shunt_conn`: :zeek:type:`function`                 Call this function to use BPF to shunt a connection (to prevent the
-                                                                           data packets from reaching Bro).
+                                                                           data packets from reaching Zeek).
 :zeek:id:`PacketFilter::shunt_host_pair`: :zeek:type:`function`            This function will use a BPF expression to shunt traffic between
-                                                                           the two hosts given in the `conn_id` so that the traffic is never exposed to Bro's traffic processing.
+                                                                           the two hosts given in the `conn_id` so that the traffic is never exposed to Zeek's traffic processing.
 :zeek:id:`PacketFilter::unshunt_host_pair`: :zeek:type:`function`          Remove shunting for a host pair given as a `conn_id`.
 ========================================================================== ============================================================================